tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### 13. Instructor Do: Predicting Probable Outcomes of Stock Price Trajectory (10 min)

 In this activity, students go one step further to produce not just a single potential price trajectory for a stock over the next `252` trading days, but many potential price trajectories.
-So that it's possible to analyze the probability distribution of where a stock's price can go, and therefore an interval to which confident predictions can be made regarding the future stock price.
+This makes it possible to analyze the probability distribution of where a stock's price can go, and therefore an interval to which confident predictions can be made regarding the future stock price.

 **Files:**